nlpdata/mrc_bert_baseline/README.md

-A Machine Reading Comprehension Baseline Based on BERT
+A BERT-Based Machine Reading Comprehension Baseline
 ------------------------------------------------------

 This repository maintains an MRC baseline based on BERT, whose implemetation is based on the baseline description in the following two works